-Inforn nation Included ?
+Included Dalamata and an of Inforn nation ?
 (Yes/No) Relevant section of WULA Report 1.1.1.
 Provide the name and/or description of the affected watercourse YES Section 6.6 p.6-22 onwards 1.1.2.
 Provide a map indicating the segment and affected reach/es of the watercourse in which the water use/s is to take place and which indicates/delineates the regulated area3 including: 1.1.2.1.
 The extent of the riparian habitat; and 1.1.2.2.
 The 1:100 year flood line YES Appendix E Figures 30 and 31 1.1.3.
 Describe within context of the immediate catchment and segment, the historic as well as current state (Present Ecological State or PES) of the affected reach/es of the watercourse with regards to the following characteristics (attributes)4: 1.1.3.1.
 Flow and sediment regimes (quantity, pattern, timing, water level and assurance of instream flow); 1.1.3.2.
-Water quality (including the physical, chemical and biological characteristics of the water) in relation to the flow regime 1.1.3.3.1.
+Water quality (including the physical, chemical and biological characteristics of the water) in relation to the flow regime 1.1.3.3.
+Riparian and In-stream Habitat 1.1.3.3.1.
 Morphology (physical structure) 1.1.3.3.2.
 Vegetation 1.1.3.3.3.
 Biota YES Appendices D, E & F 1.1.4.
 Describe the ecological importance and sensitivity (EIS) of the affected reach/es of the watercourse including the functions5 YES Appendix F 1.1.5.
 Discuss existing land and water use impacts (and threats) on the characteristics of the watercourse YES Appendices D, E & F 1.1.6.
 List and map sensitive environments in proximity of the project locality - sensitive environments include wetlands, nature reserves, protected areas, etc. YES Figure 57 p.6-32 and Appendix C 2.
 Water Use Information 2.1 Description and Methodology 2.1.1.
 Describe the activities associated with the water use/s YES Chapter 5 2.1.2.
 Describe the project phases for each activity (i.e. planning, construction, operation and maintenance, decommissioning) including, but not limited to, the programme for and duration of the various phases NO 2.1.3.
 Provide a site lay-out plan/s (master plan) indicating the various activities and existing and proposed infrastructure in relation to the 1:100 flood line and edge of the watercourse, etc. NO 2.1.4.
-Provide work method statements for the various water use activities NO Provide engineer design drawing(s) for construction activities within the watercourse NO 2.1.6.
+Provide work method statements for the various water use activities NO 2.1.5.
+Provide engineer design drawing(s) for construction activities within the watercourse NO 2.1.6.
 Provide a description and a map/s indicating any Storm Water Management Practices (SWMPs) specifically addressing 'end of pipe' practices NO 2.1.7.
-Provide information on all existing lawful water uses [refer s 27(1)(a)] N/A 2.1.8. water user in respect of the proposed water use/s [refer s 27(1)(h)] YES Section 8.9 p.8-7 2.1.9.
-Indicate and motivate the probable duration of any undertaking for which the water use/s should be authorised [refer s 27(1)(k)] YES Section 8.12 p.8-9 2.2 Motivation
+N/A Provide information on investments already made and to be made by the water user in respect of the proposed water use/s [refer s 27(1)(h)] YES Section 8.9 p.8-7 2.1.9. the water use/s should be authorised [refer s 27(1)(k)] YES Section 8.12 p.8-9 2.2 Motivation